“The Xbox One S is more than a console – it’s a great Ultra HD Blu-Ray player.”

 While the new Xbox isn’t as small as the numbers make it seem, it is indisputably attractive.

 Happily, the Xbox One S solves these problems.
 The front includes a physical power button, controller sync button, and disc eject button.
 All are easy to find and use, even in a dim media room.
 There’s also one USB 3.0 port up front – a bit disappointing.
 The PlayStation 4 has two.
 Finally, the lower right corner hides the IR blaster, which can be used to control other IR devices through your Xbox One S by repeating the IR signal those devices recognize.

 Around back the Xbox One S includes two HDMI ports (one in, one out), two more USB 3.0 ports (one for Kinect), S/PDIF, and Ethernet.

 Overall, the connectivity is almost identical to the original, with one notable exception.
 The Xbox One S drops the dedicated Kinect port.
 You’ll need a USB adapter to plug a previous Kinect into the new console.
 Aside from the annoyance of having to obtain an adapter (Microsoft is handing them out for free, at least, if you contact Xbox support), this change means Kinect users effectively have one less USB port than they did previously.

 Still, the Xbox One offers more connectivity than the PlayStation 4.
 Microsoft has pitched Xbox One as a one-stop solution for everything from gaming to television, and while it’s debatable whether its features have caught on with the mainstream, they remain something the PlayStation 4 doesn’t even try to emulate.

 Once again, a console under-cuts Blu-ray players

 To be clear, the support for 4K resolution does not have an impact on games.
 They will render with the same frame buffer as before.
-The update simply means that, unlike the original, the Xbox One S is capable of native 4K output for the interface, as well as media.
+But unlike the original system, the Xbox One S is capable of native 4K output for the interface, as well as media.
 You can play 4K, HDR Blu-rays on that fancy new UltraHD television you purchased, or you can load up Netflix for 4K streaming.